Warwick Castle Visit

 The Princess Tower

-It’s a sappy Disney, no boys allowed exhibit/quest, god only knows.
+It’s a sappy Disney experience, no boys allowed exhibit/quest, god only knows what.
 The usual nonsense of brave knight and Princess breaking curses and solving riddles and all that crap.

 A few of the Princess Tower rules:

 - You must have a ticket and book a time slot

 - Many stairs to the tower so no strollers you have to carry the little ones

 Held in front of the Castle as you are exiting from the admissions area.
 This guy is pretty damned impressive and you learn quite a bit which means in future when watching archers or longbowmen in movies you will be much more critical.